pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 </figure>

 <!--MORE-->

+I'm not sure whether the sculptor, <a href="http://www.sosno.com/">Sacha Sosno</a>, was trying to depict this, but to me this library screams of the impenetrability of the human mind.
+People only share what they want to share with others.

 Libraries are repositories of knowledge.
 You could think of books, the Web, and people as libraries.
 All of these things, especially each of us, are vast